-BUT when you fail on a cake and you don’t wanna waste food?
+But when you fail on a cake and you don’t wanna waste food?
 The bin is not an option.
 So there is gonna be a FAT cake in my fridge for a while, reminding me every time at my failure.
 I wake up in the morning, open the fridge and there it goes ”HI, I’M THE CAKE YOU COULDN’T GET RIGHT AND NOW NOBODY WANTS TO EAT ME…” This reminder tends to happen each time I open the fridge when I make a big cake.

 After putting it off for a good few months, I managed to get my self in the kitchen to bake that cake!
 So here it is.
 My version of a full flavoured hibiscus cake.

 The colours came out exactly how I imagined they would.
 Vibrant and elegantly refreshing with its tangy almost lemon like flavour.